-Even if the interconnected VoIP service provider also provides nomadic functionality that is ancillary to the fixed interconnected VoIP service, the Commission's authority to require that provider to comply with market entry requirements remains the same.
-The Commission's jurisdiction arises primarily from the fixed interconnected VoIP service and providing a nomadic capability does not move the fixed service outside the Commission's primary jurisdiction.
-Thus, those telephone corporations offering fixed interconnected VoIP service with an additional nomadic feature would not fall under the Vonage Order.
+tethered to the customer's physical location.
+The Commission's jurisdiction arises primarily from the fixed interconnected VoIP service and providing a nomadicsome portability capability does not move the fixed service outside the Commission's primary jurisdiction.
+Thus, those telephone corporations offering fixed interconnected VoIP service with an additional nomadic feature would not fall under the limited portability but without the additional characteristics of nomadic-only interconnected VoIP service outlined in the FCC Vonage Order would not be preempted.